 Terry thought of sending Hellespie a hyper-realistic painting of a bitten off carrot, but in the end, he never mustered the energy.

-Even when Terry collected his work at Borum, he never saw Della Carpko again.
+Even when Terry collected his work at Borum, he never saw Bella Carpko again.

 Within the year, his father died suddenly of a heart attack in the one place on earth he hated the most, JFK Airport, and after claiming the body in New York, Terry began to take care of his mother, a task that would last for almost thirty years.